fhircast/sandbox.js/README.md

 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

 ## Online Sandboxes
-The following sandbox.js deployments are available online (Microsoft Azure - Frankfurt):
+The following instances are available online (Microsoft Azure - Frankfurt):
 * <a href="https://hub-fhircast.azurewebsites.net/" target="_blank" >HUB (server and client)</a>
 * <a href="https://emr-fhircast.azurewebsites.net/" target="_blank" >EHR  client</a>
 * <a href="https://pacs-fhircast.azurewebsites.net/" target="_blank" >PACS client</a>